Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 \subsection{Intersection invariants}

 For a group $\pi$, denote by $\cT_n(m,\pi)$ the abelian group generated by order $n$ (decorated) trees modulo the relations illustrated in Figure~\ref{fig:Relations-fig}.

 Note that when $\pi$ is the trivial group, the edge decorations (orientations and $\pi$-labels) disappear, and the relations reduce to the usual AS antisymmetry and IHX Jacobi relations of finite type theory (compare also the decorated graphs of \cite{GL}).
 All the relations are homogeneous in the univalent labels, and restricting the generating trees to be non-repeating order $n$ trees defines the subgroup $\Lambda_n(m,\pi)<\cT_n(m,\pi)$.
+(See sections 2.1 and 3 of \cite{ST2} for explanations of these relations.)

 \begin{defn} For an order $n$ (oriented) Whitney tower $\cW$ in $X$, the \emph{order n intersection invariant} $\tau_n (\cW)$ is defined by summing the signed trees $\pm t_p$ over all order $n$ intersections $p\in\cW$: